 - Household Size: For means test purposes, your income is compared to California families of a similar size.
 If you’re a single person living in Pasadena, you’ll be compared to the income of other California singles.
 Likewise, if you and your wife have two children and live in Los Angeles, your income will be compared to families of four.

 - If You Fail the Means Test: Even if your income is above the California median and you don’t have enough expenses to pass the means test, you may still be able to qualify for chapter 7 based on the “totality of the circumstances” or “special circumstances.”

 - Income Look-Back Period: When determining chapter 7 eligibility, the income look-back period is 6 months.
 If you find yourself having trouble qualifying for chapter 7 relief and anticipate a loss of income on the horizon, it may be wise to delay filing for a few months.
 In many cases, a few months of low income will bring the average income low enough to make chapter 7 a possibility.

 The Means Test Doesn’t Apply to Business Debts

 While this won’t apply to most, it should be noted that the means test only applies to consumer debts.
 If you’re filing primarily due to business debts (over 50% of your debt load is business-related), the means test doesn’t apply to you.
-You can file chapter 7 regardless of your income.
+In that case, you can file chapter 7 regardless of your income.

 Get Help Filing for Bankruptcy